-DWord Bits Description

-R0.7 31

-30:0 Reserved

-R0.6 31:24 Reserved

-23:0 Thread ID.
+DWord Bits Description R0.7 31 30:0 Reserved R0.6 31:24 Reserved 23:0 Thread ID.
 This field uniquely identifies this thread within the threads spawned by this FF unit, over some period of time.
 Format: Reserved for HW Implementation Use.

-R0.5 31:10 Scratch Space Offset.
-Specifies the offset of the scratch space allocated to the thread, specified as a 1KB-granular offset from the General State Base Address.
-See Scratch Space Base Offset description in VS_STATE.
-(See 3D Pipeline for further description on scratch space allocation).
-Format = GeneralStateOffset[31:10]
+R0.5 31:10 Scratch Space Buffer.
+Specifies the index of the scratch buffer allocated to the stage.
+Format = SurfaceStateOffset[27:6] 9:0 FFTID.

-9:0 FFTID.
 This ID is assigned by the FF unit and used to identify the thread within the set of outstanding threads spawned by the FF unit.
 Format: Reserved for HW Implementation Use.
 R0.4 31:5 Binding Table Pointer.
 Specifies the 32-byte aligned pointer to the Binding Table.
 It is specified as an offset from the Surface State Base Address.
-Format = SurfaceStateOffset[31:5]

-4:0 Reserved

-R0.3 31:5 Sampler State Pointer.
+Format = SurfaceStateOffset[31:5] 4:0 Reserved R0.3 31:5 Sampler State Pointer.
 Specifies the location of the Sampler State Table to be used by this thread, specified as a 32-byte granular offset from the General State Base Address or Dynamic State Base Address.
 Format = DynamicStateOffset[31:5]

-4 Reserved

-3:0 Per Thread Scratch Space.
-Specifies the amount of scratch space allowed to be used by this thread.
-The value specifies the power that two will be raised to (over determine the amount of scratch space).

-Format = U4 power of two (in excess of 10)

-Range = [0,11] indicating [1K Bytes, 2M Bytes]